WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### setNSURLSessionDelegate( delegate )
 <details>
-<summary>Use this API to set your delegate instance to handle auth challenges.</summary>
+<summary>Use this API to set your delegate instance to handle authorization challenges.</summary>

-Use it when using SDKUseNetworkProtocolSwizzling option during SDK initialization.
+Use this API when using the SDKUseNetworkProtocolSwizzling option during SDK initialization.

 Parameters:
--  delegate an object or module which responds to NSURLSessionDelegate protocols.
+-  delegate an object or module that responds to NSURLSessionDelegate protocols.

 ```
 AXASDK.setNSURLSessionDelegate(delegate);